nmmull/compsig/README.md

         | <v> | <sig>
 ```

-For example, this is the program in `example/ex1.lsc`:
+This, for example, is a simple lambdaSC program (which appears in
+`example/ex1.lsc`).

 ```ocaml
 let pi = 3.14159265358979312 in